code-pushup/cli/packages/plugin-lighthouse/README.md

 ### Assigning weights to URLs

-You can assign custom weights to each URL by passing an object instead of an array.
-The keys are URLs, and the values are their weights:
+You can assign custom weights to URLs by passing an object instead of an array.
+This is useful when some pages are more important than others (e.g., your homepage vs. a contact page).
+The keys are URLs, and the values are their weights.

+URLs with higher weights contribute more to the overall category scores.
+For example, a URL with weight 2 has twice the influence of a URL with weight 1.

 ```ts
 import lighthousePlugin from '@code-pushup/lighthouse-plugin';